 Chicken fat is mainly sourced from chicken skin, but also adding the solid fat pads around the neck and shoulders, and the fat from the abdomen at the tail.

-The ability of the American Bresse to marble on the fat results in ribbons of fat in between the various muscle groups, which if extensive enough can also be pulled away from the meat and saved for rendering schmaltz.
+Plus, American Bresse chickens have the ability to deposit multiple ribbons of fat in between all the various muscle groups, which if extensive enough can also be pulled away from the meat and saved for rendering schmaltz.
 Some cooks also skim off the excess fat floating on top of a pot of cooked chicken or chicken bone broth and add it to a simmering pan of rendering schmaltz.

 Lard, tallow, and ghee become very hard when refrigerated.
 Schmaltz - rendered poultry fat - is soft enough to scoop out of a mason jar with a spoon or fork, whether room or refrigerator temperatures.